5 Key Insights into Somatic Experiencing Therapy: Healing Trauma Effectively

 1. What is Somatic Experiencing?

 Somatic Experiencing (or SE) uses the body (soma) to track sensations in order to resolve trauma.
 It was created by Dr. Peter Levine in the 1970’s after suffering from his own traumatic events.
 By observing animals, he found that they had their own wise way of resolving their trauma experiences; not getting stuck in trauma patterns the way that humans tend to.
+By closing the loop on the stress cycle, by being able to protect yourself or fully understand in your body that you have protected yourself, creates more safety in the body.
+When we feel safe, we are able to be present, connected, and focused.

 Somatic Experiencing is based on the principal that trauma and emotions are not just stored in the mind but also the body, which is why people find that they have intense physical reactions to things which might not always make sense to them.
 Therefore, it makes sense that in order to heal, a body-based approach is essential.

 Unlike traditional talk therapy that uses a “top-down” approach, somatic therapy uses a “bottom-up” approach to trauma therapy.
 This means that instead of staying in the head (with cognition), we look at what is happening below the surface, in the body.
-Instead of using coping skills in order to reduce stress, Somatic Experiencing starts with the physiology in order to find they unique way that each nervous system wants to close its trauma loop, aiding in trauma healing.
+Instead of only using coping skills in order to reduce stress, Somatic Experiencing starts with the physiology in order to find the unique way that each nervous system wants to close its trauma loop, aiding in trauma healing.
 We use the body as a guide to help ease the emotional pain.

 2. How does Somatic Therapy Work?